tdincer/tdincer.github.io/index.md

 neuroscientists can track the same cells in different measurements.

 I have also prepared a streamlit app that allows users to test the algorithm.
 The streamlit app sends requests to a flask app to get the results.
-The app is not serve anywhere at the moment but I can demo the application for those interested.
+The app is not served online at the moment but I can demonstrate the application for those interested.

 <img src="images/registration.png?raw=true"/>